brianglass/anastasis/files/tues1mc.md

 W

-As you plunged the abyss in the riverÂ’s streams, dry up the abysses of my passions by granting me showers of tears, Forerunner, herald of Christ. ****
+As you plunged the abyss in the river’s streams, dry up the abysses of my passions by granting me showers of tears, Forerunner, herald of Christ. ****

 N